anthrax3/lua-vec2d/README.md

 # lua-vects
-Quick vector functions (not a class) to work with any table that contains x,y[,z] values.
+Quick 2D vector functions (not a class) to work with any table that contains x,y values.